anialoyann/ds223-hmw1/readme.md

 ## Overview

-This project uses the **Bass Diffusion Model** to analyze the adoption of the Apple HomePod over time.
-The report examines how innovation and imitation affect the rate of adoption based on historical data.
+The aim of this project is to use a **Bass Diffusion Model** with the help of Apple HomePod to predict the diffusion path for the 2023 innovation Sonos Era 300 .

 ## Contents